 One key characteristic of the genus Homo is smaller teeth compared to Australopithecus.
 Why would teeth get smaller?
-Besides the change in the type of foods eaten, there may have also been changes in how food was prepared and consumed.
+In addition to new types of foods, changes in how food was prepared and consumed likely led to a decrease in tooth size.
 Think about how you would eat if you didn't have access to cutting tools.
 What you couldn't rip apart with your hands would have to be bitten off with your teeth-actions that would require bigger, more powerful teeth and jaws.
+As stone tools became increasingly important, hominins began to cut up, tenderize, and process meat and plants, such that they did not have to use their teeth so vigorously.